 - Valid identification

 - Recycled Water Fill Station User Application and Agreement—Please print and complete prior to arriving at the station.
 If you are not able to print the form, blank forms are also available at the fill station.

 - Container(s) that you will use to transport recycled water from the fill station.
 Please note that containers are limited to 300 gallons in size, must have water tight lids, and not leak.

 Bring your documentation to the residential fill station during operating hours.
 The attendant will review your documentation and issue your fill station user card.
 Fill station user cards are non-transferable.

 The attendant will also provide stickers to be affixed to your containers indicating that the containers have been approved for recycled water use.

 On subsequent visits, the attendant will check your identification and your fill station user card, and will verify that your container features the appropriate sticker.
 Stickers for additional containers may be obtained on subsequent visits.

 Recycled water is available only to OMWD customers for their personal use at their property.
-Recycled water will not be provided to agents or contractors for OMWD customers, or for commercial uses.
+OMWD customers with a valid fill station user card may assign a designee to fill up recycled water solely to be used at the customer’s property.
+The designee must follow the aforementioned procedures to obtain a fill station user card.
+Recycled water will not be provided for commercial uses.

-Please note that the fill station is offered only temporarily as a service to customers while statewide emergency drought regulations remain in effect.
+Please note that the fill station opened as a temporary service to customers while statewide emergency drought regulations were in effect.
 OMWD may discontinue this service at any time.

 Recycled Water Containers